Rootroo-ltd/FinnishDialectIdentification/README.md

 # The code, data and models

-Everything has been released on Zenodo (link to appear soon).
+Everything has been released on Zenodo.
+[Check out the Zenodo repository](https://zenodo.org/record/5330673).

 # Cite